simulatedScience/Beleriand_Ticket-to-Ride/README.md

 - Load your own background map.
 - Create your own graph from locations and "rail" connections.
 - All graph elements (nodes, edges and labels) can be moved in the UI to improve the layout.
+- edit colors of existing edges and text of nodes through the UI
 - The background and graph elements can be rescaled such that everything fits well when printed.
 - Show the graph on top of the background map to export it as a large image, which can then be printed.
 - visualize the tasks on the graph
 - automatic graph analysis tools ([inspired by](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9))

 ### planned features:
-- allow editing colors of edges and text of nodes through the UI
 - allow adding and removing nodes and edges to the graph through the UI
 - support for different monitor resolutions
 - automatically generate images for task cards